contao/docs/docs/manual/installation/contao-manager/_index.en.md

 ### Download and Installation

 The Contao Manager consists of a single file that can be [downloaded from contao.org](https://contao.org/en/download.html).
-After the successful download you will receive a file `contao-manager.phar.php`. transfer this file to the directory `public` on your web server.
+After the successful download you will receive a file `contao-manager.phar.php`.
+Transfer this file to the directory `public` on your web server.